 The publication "Primarily Math: Success Stories" tells the story of Primarily Math, a teaching, research and development program for K-3 teachers through 2013.
 NebraskaMATH is immensely proud of the teachers in Primarily Math.
 They are a wonderful resource for improving the teaching and learning of mathematics in the primary grades.
 Download a copy of "Primarily Math: Success Stories.

 K-3 Math Specialist Certificate Program

-Participating OPS teachers who start in 2016 will take three mathematics courses and three education courses to earn 18 graduate credit hours from UNL.
-Participants start on July 11, 2016 and the program ends in July 2017.
-OPS TLA funds pay tuition and fees for the teachers.
-An optional leadership course is available to teachers who complete the core 18-hour program.
+Participating OPS teachers take three mathematics courses and three education courses to earn 18 graduate credit hours from UNL.
+OPS TLA funds paid tuition and fees for the teachers.
+An optional leadership course was available some years to teachers who complete the core 18-hour program.

 Each Primarily Math summer institute uses the concentrated immersion approach developed by the Math in the Middle program.
 During summers, paired classes meet 8-5 daily (Monday-Friday) for two weeks with nightly homework.
 At the end of a course, teachers complete an End-of-Course assignment designed to support the long-term retention of material studied in the course.
 Thus, teachers are able to earn 6 graduate credits each summer while being in class for only two weeks.
 While this approach is intense, support for participants is substantial.
 This approach has proved to be quite popular with teachers because it protects most of the summer for other activities.

 During academic year courses, each semester participants take a 3-credit graduate course, using a "blended distance education" format.
 Teachers will attend some in-person course meetings on Saturdays, and will complete other assignments via UNL's Blackboard website.

 |1||Math 800P||Number and Operation Part I (Summer 1)|